 Based on these characteristics, Indiana’s new accountability model elevates both traditional academic outcomes, as well as skill development.

-As part of the rulemaking process, state statute requires two rule drafts, each with a 30-day public comment period.
-The second public comment period is now open through Monday, November 17.
-The public is encouraged to provide feedback on the second draft rule via the Jotform below and can also provide in-person comments at a public hearing on Monday, November 17.
+Public comment will continue through January 5, 2026.
+The public is encouraged to provide feedback on the draft rule via the Jotform below and can also provide in-person comments at a public hearing on January 5, 2026.
 This public hearing will take place at 11 a.m.
-ET in the Indiana State Library, History Reference Room.
-Per statute, SBOE must adopt a final draft of the accountability rule utilizing an A-F grading scale by December 31, 2025.
+ET in the Indiana Government Center South, Conference Room D. The final draft is anticipated to be adopted in January 2026.

 Thank you for sharing your thoughts and suggestions on the proposed accountability model and how we can help more students to both realize and reach their full potential.